stat545ubc-2022/Mini_Data_Analysis_Ningyuan/Milestone_1/mini-project-1.md

 affecting the diagnosis of tumors ?
 Which variables are insignificant and can be eliminated (i.e. feature selection) ?
 Question 4: Are there any strong collinearity between the variables (i.e. one explanatory variable with the other) ?
-How should we deal with them in the data processing ?

 # Task 4: Process and summarize your data (13 points)